Naturaleza y biodiversidad en la República Dominicana

 Alongside these works, there are those realized by some artists who, although they were not born in the Dominican Republic, have lived for a period of time in the country or have established a strong connection with it.
 Among these, Rita Bertrecchi distinguishes herself for her multiform experimentation, which uses mixed and multi-material techniques, as well as arcane symbolism.
 Her work “Demarcación” is characterized by its informal language and a strongly bipartite composition: black and white are in opposition, between luminous rarefied spaces that evoke the uncontaminated nature and obscure material accumulations that physically represent the degradation.

 Nicola Pica, founder of the movement called “Cromocostruzione”, is the author of works that acquire their concrete physicality thanks to color.
 The installation “Los Cinco Reinos – Cromoconstrucción” investigates the fragile balance between the five Kingdoms of Nature, each vital to the survival of the other, visualized through a puzzle of five pieces perfectly interlocked.
-Finally, the duo Marraffa & Casciotti (Carlo Marraffa & Alessandra Casciotti) proposes a narrative research, marked by very direct symbolisms, as expressed by the two works that have a strong connection.
-“La sed”, a black and white photograph, in its clear essentiality focuses on water seen as a primary good, the ultimate vital element.
-This last one, in turn, feeds the lush nature that explodes in “Naturaleza dominante”, an assemblage of leaves that shows itself in all its seductive physicality with a multiplicity of colors.
+Finally, the duo of di Luggo & Casciotti proposes a narrative research, punctuated by very direct symbolisms, as expressed by the two works that dialogue with each other.
+“Genesis” by di Luggo is born from the comparison, from the desire to cross borders, to trace a path that is enhanced in color.
+It is an astral geometry that belongs to the matter of dreams, which comes from the distant past to project itself into the future.
+A path of biodiversity understood as a difference, as a discovery and therefore as an emotion in front of life.
+It in turn feeds the luxuriant nature that explodes in Casciotti’s “Naturaleza dominante”, an assemblage with leaves that shows itself in all its seductive physicality with a multiplicity of colors.

 (Marianne de Tolentino)